Encoding.GetBytes Method (Char*, Int32, Byte*, Int32)

 Assembly: mscorlib (in mscorlib.dll)

-[ComVisibleAttribute(false)] [CLSCompliantAttribute(false)] public: virtual int GetBytes( wchar_t* chars, int charCount, unsigned char* bytes, int byteCount )
+[ComVisibleAttribute(false)] [CLSCompliantAttribute(false)] public virtual int GetBytes( char* chars, int charCount, byte* bytes, int byteCount )

 A pointer to the first character to encode.

 A pointer to the location at which to start writing the resulting sequence of bytes.

 - Type: System.Int32

 The actual number of bytes written at the location indicated by the bytes parameter.